AurelienAudero/KinoDerToten-Projet-Pyxel/README_EN.md

 Kino Der Toten is a 2D game where your goal is simple: survive as long as possible.
 Make your way through hordes of increasingly fierce zombies and sharpen your survivalist skills.

-Devastating weapons, powerful power-ups and well-hidden secrets will help you postpone the deadline, but the tension will only increase with each passing minute.
-Face terrifying bosses in epic fights that will put your nerves to the test.
+Devastating weapons and well-hidden secrets will help you beat the deadline, but the tension will only grow with each passing minute.
+Face terrifying creatures in epic battles that will test your nerves.

 **Will you be the last survivor?**
 **Take up the challenge and prove that you are the best!**